MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

       EOF
       ```

-1. Use the following commands to download and install Microsoft SQL Server JDBC driver and enable connetion with Azure Managed Identity.
+1. Use the following commands to download and install Microsoft SQL Server JDBC driver and Azure Identity Extension that enables database connetion with Azure Managed Identity.

    1. Download and install Microsoft SQL Server JDBC driver to `wlsdeploy/externalJDBCLibraries`: